Multitask Pointer Network for Multi-Representational Parsing: Introduction

-\carlos{In order to fill this gap,} we propose a novel multitask transition-based parser that can efficiently generate unrestricted constituent and dependency structures \carlos{(i.e., discontinuous constituents and non-projective dependencies, although it can also be restricted to continuous/projective structures if desired)} from a single trained model.
-We design an encoder-decoder neural architecture that is jointly trained across the syntactic information represented in the two formalisms by following a multitask learning strategy \cite{multitask}.
-Inspired by \cite{DiscoPointer}, we model constituent trees as augmented dependency structures \cite{reduction} and use two separate task-specific decoders to produce both regular and augmented dependency trees.
-Each decoder relies on Pointer Networks \cite{Vinyals15} and a biaffine classifier \cite{DozatM17} to incrementally generate labelled dependencies from left to right, as proposed by \citet{L2RPointer}.
-Finally, the decoding runtime ($O(n^2)$) and the required memory space of our multi-representational approach remains the same as the single-task dependency parser by \citet{L2RPointer}, since a single model is trained and the multitask learning strategy has no impact on decoding time, allowing both decoders to be run in parallel.
+In order to fill this gap, we propose a novel multitask transition-based parser that can efficiently generate unrestricted constituent and dependency structures (i.e., discontinuous constituents and non-projective dependencies, although it can also be restricted to continuous/projective structures if desired) from a single trained model.
+We design an encoder-decoder neural architecture that is jointly trained across the syntactic information represented in the two formalisms by following a multitask learning strategy \citep{multitask}.
+Inspired by \citep{DiscoPointer}, we model constituent trees as augmented dependency structures \citep{reduction} and use two separate task-specific decoders to produce both regular and augmented dependency trees.
+Each decoder implements a Pointer Network \citep{Vinyals15} and a multi-class classifier \citep{DozatM17} to incrementally produce labelled dependencies from left to right, as proposed by \citet{L2RPointer}.
+Finally, the decoding runtime ($O(n^2)$) and the required memory space of our multi-representational approach remains the same as the single-task dependency parser by \citep{L2RPointer}, since a single model is trained and the multitask learning strategy has no impact on decoding time, allowing both decoders to be run in parallel.

-We test our multi-representational neural model\footnote{Source code available at \url{https://github.com/danifg/MultiPointer}.} on the continuous English and Chinese Penn Treebanks \cite{marcus93,Xue2005} and on the discontinuous NEGRA \cite{Skut1997} and TIGER \cite{brants02} datasets.
-In all benchmarks, our approach outperforms single-task parsers \cite{L2RPointer,DiscoPointer}, which proves that learning across regular dependency trees and constituent information (encoded in dependency structures) leads to gains in accuracy in both tasks, obtaining competitive results in all cases and surpassing the current state of the art in several datasets.
+We test our multi-representational neural model\footnote{Source code available at \url{https://github.com/danifg/MultiPointer}.} on the continuous English and Chinese Penn Treebanks \citep{marcus93,Xue2005} and on the discontinuous NEGRA \citep{Skut1997} and TIGER \citep{brants02} datasets.
+In all benchmarks, our approach outperforms single-task parsers (\citep{L2RPointer}, \citep{DiscoPointer}), which proves that learning across regular dependency trees and constituent information (encoded in dependency structures) leads to gains in accuracy in both tasks, obtaining competitive results in all cases and surpassing the current state of the art in several datasets.